Green line (Taichung MRT)

-The Green line is a rapid transit line in Taichung as part of Taichung Metro.
+The Green line of the Taichung MRT is a medium-capacity rapid transit line in Taichung.
 The line was briefly opened to the public on 16 November 2020, but closed on 22 November due to faulty couplers on the trains.
 The line officially re-entered service on 25 April 2021, becoming Taiwan's fifth rapid transit system in operation.
 Two extensions, one heading east to Dakeng and the other reaching south into Changhua, are also planned.